-In the 21st Century, we are so lucky, as we can not only learn French online through multiple digital channels, but we still have the ability to learn the language via more traditional formats, such as through books or with a tutor.
+In the 21st Century, we are so lucky, as we can not only learn French online through multiple digital channels, but we still have the ability to learn French via more traditional formats, such as through books or acquire the language with private French lessons.

 Below, you will find my TOP 5 TIPS to kick start your French learning journey online.
 If you already have some knowledge of the French language, you will also come across ways to help you to improve your French too!

 TOP 5 WAYS TO LEARN FRENCH ONLINE